 No worries.
 We're the region's bat-removal experts.
 We lead our industry in safe, non-lethal bat control and bat control and relocation.
 We've performed thousands of bat control jobs, and we have the training and equipment to handle any bat problem, no matter how big or how small.

 Finally, we're nice enough to clean up after the bats, seeing as how we evicted them without notice.
-We remove hazardous guano (droppings) and other bat by-products, and can provide replacement of contaminated insulation, if needed.
+We also remove hazardous guano (droppings) and other bat by-products, and can provide replacement of contaminated insulation, if needed.

 Bat control is difficult and sometimes hazardous work.
 It requires extensive training, specialized equipment, and strict observance of safety and health precautions.
 But rest assured that we can handle any bat control job, in any building, no matter how difficult.